trip-mahak/JS-CLOCK/README.md

 # JS-CLOCK
-clock using html, css and javascript
+Clock using html, css and javascript
+Tutorial by 30 Day Vanilla JS Coding Challenge